zzhheloise/Time-aware-LM/README.md

 ### LoRA setup

 Low-Rank Adaptation, or LoRA (Hu et al. 2021) freezes the pre-trained model weights and injects trainable rank decomposition matrics into each layer of the Transformer architecture, greatly reducing the number of trainable parameters for downstream tasks.
-Following Hu et al. (2021), we apply LoRAs to T5.

 Jang et al. (2021) injects two LoRAs to T5 for creating a ever-changing LM and finds that LMs are prone to more forgetting as they go through multiple traning phrases.
-We injects 6 LoRAs to T5, namely
+Following above two works, we injects 6 LoRAs to T5, namely LoRA-2016, LoRA-2017, LoRA-2018, LoRA-2019, LoRA-2020 and LoRA-future.

 ### Control setup